 THE BARDIC CHAIR

-This was designed and made by Pengover and first used at the 1983 Gorseth.
-A cushion presented by the Cornish Guild of Spinners, Weavers and Dyers was first used at the 1990 Gorseth in Marazion.
-Between the annual Gorseth ceremonies it can be seen in Truro Cathedral.
+This was designed and made by Pengover and first used at the 1983 Gorsedh.
+A cushion presented by the Cornish Guild of Spinners, Weavers and Dyers was first used at the 1990 Gorsedh in Marazion.
+Between the annual Gorsedh ceremonies it can be seen in Truro Cathedral.
 The name of every Grand Bard since 1928 is inscribed on the chair.
 The Cornish inscription AN GWYR ERBYN AN BYS translated from Welsh (Y gwir yn erbyn y byd) means in English "The Truth against the World".